nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `upcoming-b`

-> Lists all contacts who have upcoming birthdays within the next 2 months.
+> Shows all contacts who have upcoming birthdays within the next 60 days.

 Never forget a birthday again!
-With `upcoming-b`, you can check which of your friends has birthdays in the next 2 months.
+With `upcoming-b`, you can check which of your friends have their birthdays in the next 60 days.

 **Upcoming Birthday Example:**